JonahDW/Image-processing/README.md

 ## source_catalogue_crusher.py

-The puprose of this tool is to mark individual sources in the catalogue not to be used.
+The purpose of this tool is to mark individual sources in the catalogue not to be used.
 So essentailly to clean up the catalogue or specify sources to be used in the next steps e.g. in the catalog matching.

 It also can generate a KVIS annotation file and provide easy way to edit the Quality flag in the catalogue.
 The following example will generate a KVIS annotation file.

 ```python sourcefinding.py --CAT_FILE=CATALOUGE.fits --KVISANNOUTPUT=CATALOUGE```

 ```